St. Elizabeth's Church, Marburg: Architecture

 St. Elizabeth's church also contains a wealth of other treasures, including the original choir screen and pulpit, misericords, sacrament niche and piscina.

 St. Elizabeth's has hosted a number of organs since the 16th century.
 The church's main organ is a 2006 Klais with 57 registers across three manuals and pedals.
 There is an additional choir organ, built in 1960 by Werner Bosch, and a 2006 Gerhard Woehl positive organ, intended to produce an early baroque sound.

 St. Elizabeth's church has served as an inspiration for numerous churches, including the roughly contemporary Church of our Lady in Frankenberg, the Neogothic St. Paul's Church in Strasbourg, St. Elizabeth's Church in Erzsébetváros, Budapest, St. Sebastian Church, Berlin, and St. Mary's Church in Stuttgart.
 St. Martin's Episcopal Church in Houston, the largest such parish in the United States, is also closely based on St. Elizabeth's Church.

 St. Elizabeth's Church competes for the title of being the earliest fully Gothic building in Germany with a handful of other buildings in western Germany.
 These are the church at Marienstatt Abbey near Streithausen, the Liebfrauenkirche in Trier, and Tholey Abbey in Saarland.

+Pulpit

+In 1909, the church in Marburg received a completely new pulpit featuring carved ornamentation in the Gothic style.
+The pulpit is adorned all around with relief busts of saints.
+The canopy forms a finely detailed roofscape and culminates in a spire topped with a cross.